Uniswap/org-v1/src/pages/docs/v2/03-smart-contract-integration/04-building-and-using-an-oracle.md

 ---
-title: Building + Using Oracles
+title: Building and Using Oracles
 tags: developer-guides, documentation
 ---